ward/run/_posts/2023-04-16-rotterdam-marathon.md

 well played.

 Eventually we made our way back to the bnb.
 The legs were tired and I walked quite slowly, but they were not feeling terrible.
-Eventually though they got quite sore later in the evening.
+They got very sore later in the evening.

 The next morning the front of my thighs were killing me, but I had time before needing to catch my train back to Brussels (had to be at work in the